£20,500 (7,995,000 Ft) for a completely renovated, 48 Sq. Meter, apartment in Szeged is.....

 As well as the above, this website also explains the way of life in Hungary in terms of its Citizens, Cost Of Living, Public Transport, Leisure Activities, Cultural Festivals and Tourist Sights.

-NOTE - This Living In Hungary website is NOT A TOURIST WEBSITE, even though you might find its linked tourist websites and information useful.
-The tourist web pages are meant for potential property owners/renters only, to give them some idea as to what they may be investing in for themselves and/or their potential tenants.
+NOTE - This website is NOT A TOURIST WEBSITE and NOT ALL ABOUT BUDAPEST, even though you might find its linked tourist websites and information useful.
+The tourist web pages are meant for potential property landlords only, to give their tenants some idea as to what to do in a certain city/town/village.

-NOTE - This Living In Hungary £ website is MANUALLY UPDATED WHENEVER POSSIBLE, BUT AT LEAST TWICE A YEAR to ensure website links to products, services, places and workmen as well as tourist attraction fees, service costs, general prices and information remain up-to-date; many of which take time, need more research and/or need up-to-date photos.
+NOTE - This website is MANUALLY UPDATED WHENEVER POSSIBLE, BUT AT LEAST TWICE A YEAR to ensure website links, workmen labor fees, tourist attraction fees, cost of living prices, transport fees and general information remain up-to-date; many of which take time, need more research and/or need up-to-date photos.

 This website concentrates on Budapest (as it is the capital city) and Szeged (for its rural life and the place I bought an apartment).
 Regardless of where you buy a property in Hungary though, the buying, renovation and immigration processes will be the same (countrywide).
 Property prices, renovation costs and the cost of living will vary slightly between cities, towns and villages, but not by that much.